 Step 3: Download and share

 Adjust the cropping and blur as much as you need.
-And when you’re happy with your video click the red Export button!
+And when you’re happy with your video click the green Export Video button in the top right of the screen!

 Thanks for reading!
 Now you know you don’t have to be a Hollywood big shot to be a video editing pro!

 Feel free to reach out to us on Twitter or over email with your feature requests and comments.
 Enjoy your artistic journey, and share your results with us by tagging #kapwing on Twitter, Instagram, etc.!

 Kapwing’s Studio is free to use and supports images, GIFs and video clips.
 The output media will have a small Kapwing watermark in the corner which you can remove for free.